Blood take service 5.00€

 Prevention - vaccinated with the combined measles, mumps, rubella (MMR) vaccine.

 Tests.
-Detection of measles (Anti-Measles Virus) virus IgG and IgM antibodies, this is a test system based on ELISA and is intended to detect IgG and IgM class antibodies against the measles virus in serum or plasma.
+Determination of Measles (Anti-Measles Virus) virus IgG and IgM antibodies, this is a test system based on ELISA aimed at detecting IgG and IgM class antibodies against the measles virus in serum or plasma.

-When performing diagnostic tests, immune status is determined by performing certain tests for measles virus-related IgM and/or IgG antibodies.
-An increase in measles virus IgG and IgM titers is useful for confirming an acute measles virus diagnosis.
-Measles IgG antibodies persist for a lifetime after infection or successful vaccination.
+When performing diagnostic tests, immune status is determined by performing certain tests related to measles virus IgM and/or IgG antibodies.
+An increase in the titer of measles virus IgG and IgM is useful for confirming an acute measles virus diagnosis.
+Measles IgG antibodies after infection or successful vaccination remain for a lifetime.
 Detection of IgG antibodies is used to confirm acquired immunity.

 Reference: 15923